pandastrike/bayzee/README.md

 indexPhrases: True
 # indicate whether to generate postags
 getPosTags: True
-# indicate whether to get categories from Bing AdCenter API or not
-getCategoriesFromBing: True

 # Processors (add custom processors to list of modules)
 processor: